JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 .. figure:: ./_static/Figures/SingleCrystalGeometry.png
    :scale: 90%

-   Definition of single crystal laboratory coordinates in PDGui
+   Definition of the single crystal laboratory coordinates in PDGui

 As can be seen :math:`E_s` is parallel to the laboratory Y-axis, so it is necessary to line up the crystal unit cell so that the cell direction being investigated is parallel to the Y-axis.
 In the single crystal scenario tab PDGui shows the crystal axes in terms of the laboratory coordinates so it is relatively straightforward to make sure that the cell direction of interest is aligned along the Y-axis.
 It is possible to set each axis in one of two ways, depending on the surface being used.
-For example to make sure the a-axis is aligned with laboratory Y-axis, we can use either the [001] or the [010] surfaces and simply choose the appropriate azimuthal angle.
+For example to make sure the a-axis is aligned with the laboratory Y-axis, we can use either the [001] or the [010] surfaces and simply choose the appropriate azimuthal angle.

 The following geometries can be used by PDGui to ensure the relevant axis is aligned with the laboratory Y-axis;